Barnfield/Cloud/README.md

 1. <a name="launch"></a>**Launch:** Once the above has been done the server should launch successfully.
 To launch it you will need to run:

 		node simpleServer.js
+1. Now you have set up the server you may get a warning when starting up the VM.
+This warning is just to say that you have not given the project a discription.
+To do this navigate to the folder containing the simpleServer.js file and run and follow the step

+		npm init

 1. Setting up the port:
 	1. To access the webpage you will need to ensure that the port 3000 has been configured for incoming requests.
 To do this:
 	1. on your Azure VM page go to network and then add the port there.